 After school clubs

 After school clubs are offered to Key Stage 2 children.
 Once again it is important that we are notified how your child will be getting home when they are dismissed from the club at 4pm.
 Registers are taken at these clubs therefore it is important that the staff member be made aware of any non-attendance.
 If your child signs up for a club we expect this to be a commitment for the whole term.
-For after school sporting fixtures letters, together with details and permission slips, will be issued for each event.
+For after school sporting fixtures letters, together with details and online consent forms, will be issued for each event.

 It is vitally important that we have all up to date contact details in the office – if you change your mobile number please do not forget to inform us.
 If we need to get hold of you in an emergency there is nothing more frustrating than trying several numbers that are no longer current.

 These are issued by each class teacher termly.
-Each statement will explain about topics and other work to be included during the forthcoming terms.
+Each statement will explain about Enquiries and other work to be included during the forthcoming terms.
 The teachers give a broad overview of each area and always welcome any additional input from parents.